dhs262003/Mental-Landscape/ReadMe.md

 <details>
     <summary> What what does mood journaling mean</summary>

-    Mood journaling is a form of self-reflection that involves tracking your emotions and moods over time, typically by writing them down in a journal or using a dedicated app.
-It's like keeping a diary for your emotional state, helping you identify patterns, triggers, and even progress in managing your mental well-being.
+<h4>Mood journaling is a form of self-reflection that involves tracking your emotions and moods over time, typically by writing them down in a journal or using a dedicated app.
+It's like keeping a diary for your emotional state, helping you identify patterns, triggers, and even progress in managing your mental well-being.</h4>

 </details>